gavinyork/zephyr3d/doc/markdown/base.list.front.md

 The data associated to the first element in the linked list

-## Exceptions

-Error The exception is thrown if the list is empty
+The exception is thrown if the list is empty